The Regen Ring

 To be responsible is an evolving relationship with form and formless.

-This ritual was designed by Claire Marshall, Kimberly Camrass, Marcus Bussey, Elissa Richard, Liam Mayo, Jeanne Hoffman and Emily Jaworski.
+This ritual was designed by Claire Marshall, Kimberly Camrass, Marcus Bussey, Elissa Farrow, Liam Mayo, Jeanne Hoffman and Emily Jaworski.